porroo/EzAdbTools/README.md

 ## Usage
 Download the binary and extract the downloaded <b>.zip</b> file, then double click on the <b>start.bat</b> file to start using this tool.
 ### Warnings
-- Do <b>NOT</b> launch any other batch file in the folder in case you screwed something up.
+- Do <b>NOT</b> launch any other batch file in the folder if you don't understand what it does in case you screwed something up.

-## Versioning
-We use our own versioning system <b>TipzVer</b> for versioning.
-For the versions available, see the [tags on this repository](https://github.com/TipzTeam/EzAdbTools/tags)

 ## Authors
 * **Ricky Cheung** - *Initial work* - [TipzTeam](https://github.com/TipzTeam)